Our Team

 Registered Psychologist

-She enjoys teaching children skills to build their independence, increase emotional resilience and improve their social skills.
-Trista completed the Westmead Feelings Program 1 Facilitator course in 2021 and ran the program in 2022 and 2023 with children, teachers and parents.
+She enjoys teaching children (and adults) skills to build their independence, increase emotional resilience and improve their social skills

 Trista completed a psychology degree at the Australian National University and a Diploma of Counselling with the Australian Institute of Professional Counsellors.
 She also has a teaching degree from the University of Sydney.